-MDFG is assisted by a number of other government departments and private agencies in the design, construction and operation of the Project.
-Pursuant to the active legislation, the National Agency of Public Registry (NAPR) within the Ministry of Justice is in charge of the recognition of ownership rights of rightful owners, registration of land ownership, based on verification and certification from village communities, notaries, property rights recognition commissions local at administration/municipalities.
+MDF and MESCS will be assisted by a number of other government departments and private agencies in the design, construction and operation of the Project.
+Pursuant to the active legislation, the National Agency of Public Registry (NAPR) within the Ministry of Justice is in charge of the recognition of ownership rights of rightful owners, registration of land ownership, based on verification and certification from village communities, notaries, property rights recognition commissions at local administration/municipalities.
 The local/district NAPRs are also responsible for registering the transfer of acquired land from landowners to the Agency for Culture Heritage Preservation of Georgia (ACHP), the local governments at district and village levels are involved in the legalization of land parcels, land acquisition and resettlement.
-The Ministry of Environmental and Natural Resources Protection (MoENRP) is responsible for environmental issues.
+Ministry of Environment Protection and Agriculture of Georgia (MoEPA) is responsible for environmental issues.